manchow23/Blog-Bot-Mock/README.md

 - 💾 Save generated blogs in a database for later use
 - 📊 Dashboard view to organize and browse all your generated blogs

+👉 Try it here: BlogBot Studio on Streamlit